-When appropriate for the building design, the use of standing seam metal roofing, architectural grade metal roofing shingles, and other architectural metal roofing panel systems are encouraged.
+When appropriate for buildings designed with pitched roofs, the use of standing seam metal roofing, metal roofing shingles, and other metal roofing panel systems are encouraged.
 Asphalt shingles, corrugated or ribbed metal sheets, and similar lower quality roofing materials are not permitted.